tijptjik/NarrowEclipse/story.md

 * If Metajj cannot guess it, Showzu steps in the ATSS to make a deep scan of Gibson also copying over whatever thought he had in his mind.
 Showzu then prompts the volutar to share the answer, thereby solving the riddle.
 * Metajj adopts Sentinel Droid Mark IV, and Showzu promised to undo the malicious firmware.
 * Tremmil Losi suggests to Metajj that the galaxy would be a better place without Gibson Mallick - but it would be an _even better_ place if Mallick took up the Senetorial seat for Dantooine, as he would surely be too occupied with torturing other Senetors to address any policy issues.
-**OUTCOME** : Send a Corrupt Merchant to the Senate as the elected official for Dantooine.
+* OUTCOME** : Send a Corrupt Merchant to the Senate as the elected official for Dantooine.
+* **EXIT TRANSMISSION** Spamwaves : Inbox I

 ## 6. Secrets of Immortality